This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Ask your caregiver about the best exercise plan for you.
+- Ask your healthcare provider about the best exercise plan for you.
 Exercise may help lower your blood pressure.

 - Limit alcohol to 1 drink a day if you are a woman.
 A man should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 - Do not smoke.
 Smoking causes heart disease and may also raise your blood pressure.
 If you smoke, it is never too late to quit.
 Ask your healthcare provider for information if you need help to stop smoking.